PavanRangani/docs/docs/prd/tasks/prefill-unsaved-notes.md

 ### Add new note for New task
 - When the user adds notes/trigger for a new task of a family and closes the task/trigger without saving.
 That note will be saved in the local storage for that family.
 So in future whenever the user adds a new task/trigger for that particular family, previous unsaved notes will be prefilled.
   - For e.g. If `Sue` create a new task and select family `Family 1` and `Sue` adds a notes for that task and closes that task without saving.
-Now `Sue` adds a new task and select `Famiily 1`, unsaved notes for that family is prefilled in notes tab.
+Now `Sue` adds a new task and select `Family 1`, unsaved notes for that family is prefilled in notes tab.
 - If the user enters the notes but closes the Task/Trigger Create dialog without selecting the family, that note will not be saved in local storage.
 That note won’t be prefilled in future.

 ### Add new note for existing task/trigger